theodorejb/lightncandy/README.md

 `LightnCandy::compile()` will throw an exception if there is a template error which prevents compilation.

-You may generate debug version of templates with `FLAG_RENDER_DEBUG` when compile() .
-The debug template contained more debug information and slower, you may pass extra LightnCandy\Runtime options into render function to know more rendering error (missing data).
+You may generate debug version of templates with `FLAG_STRICT` when compiling.
+The debug template contains additional debug info and will throw an exception for missing data.
 For example:

 ```php
 $template = "Hello! {{name}} is {{gender}}.